enkidevs/curriculum/Web/HTML/computer-code/intro-var.md

 ---
 ## Practice

-When using the `<var>` element, which statements are true?
+Which statement is not true about using the `<var>` element?

 ???

-???
-???
-???
+ * represents user input
  * represents a variable in a mathematical expression
  * represents a variable in a programming context
  * produces an inline element
  * Default text style is italic.
-* produces a block element
-* Default text style is a monospace font.
-* represents preformatted text
-* represents user input

 ---
 ## Revision